tomei123/CMPG323-overview-34676260/README.md

 # CMPG323-overview-34676260

 I will use this repository to organize my 323 semester schedule and make a to-do list.
 Additionally, I will have a well-planned framework with each project's due dates and the estimated duration of each activity.
 I will try my best to follow the schedule that I planned for myself.
-I'll also give a brief description of the branching technique I'll be employing.
+I'll also give a brief overview of the branching technique I'll be employing.

 ## List of Repositories: